915-Lab/Coding-Skills-Evaluation/codingSkillsEvaluation/input/python_tutorial_main_sections_only1.md

 Typing an end\-of\-file character (`Control-D` on Unix, `Control-Z` on Windows) at the primary prompt causes the interpreter to exit with a zero exit status.
-If that doesnât work, you can exit the interpreter by typing the following command: `quit()`.
+If that doesn’t work, you can exit the interpreter by typing the following command: `quit()`.

-The interpreterâs line\-editing features include interactive editing, history substitution and code completion on systems that support the [GNU Readline](https://tiswww.case.edu/php/chet/readline/rltop.html) library.
+The interpreter’s line\-editing features include interactive editing, history substitution and code completion on systems that support the [GNU Readline](https://tiswww.case.edu/php/chet/readline/rltop.html) library.
 Perhaps the quickest check to see whether command line editing is supported is typing `Control-P` to the first Python prompt you get.
 If it beeps, you have command line editing; see Appendix [Interactive Input Editing and History Substitution](interactive.html#tut-interacting) for an introduction to the keys.
-If nothing appears to happen, or if `^P` is echoed, command line editing isnât available; youâll only be able to use backspace to remove characters from the current line.
+If nothing appears to happen, or if `^P` is echoed, command line editing isn’t available; you’ll only be able to use backspace to remove characters from the current line.